serthilal/serthilal.github.io/_pages/research.md

 ---

-I study the impact of public opinion on counterinsurgency tactics.
-Specifically, I examine government efforts to avoid public backlash for counterinsurgency efforts both abroad and at home.
-In a secondary agenda, I study the interaction between domestic politics and foreign policy, emphasizing the role of domestic politics in foreign policy making.
+I study the impact of foreign rebel support on interstate relations.
+Specifically, I examine hpw states respond to foreign rebel support and how it affects interstate conflict.
+In a secondary agenda, I study authoritarian rehime practices such as affects of conflict on term limit evasions.

 ## Working Papers